6 Routine Tests During Pregnancy That Are Important for Baby (and Mom’s Heart Health)

 - Healthy ways to manage your weight during pregnancy and after delivery

 When: Between 24 and 28 weeks.
-If you have a history of gestational diabetes or other risk factors, your health care team might test your blood glucose early in pregnancy, too.
+If you have a history of gestational diabetes or other risk factors, your health care team might also test your blood glucose early in pregnancy.

-Why It’s Important During Pregnancy: A blood glucose screening is a simple test that measures the level of sugar, or glucose, in your blood over the course of a set time.
+Why It’s Important During Pregnancy: A blood glucose screening measures the level of sugar, or glucose, in your blood in a set time.
 In one type of blood glucose screening, you’ll drink a sugary liquid, then have your blood drawn one hour later to test the amount of sugar in your blood.
-A three-hour version of the test may also be required to further diagnose based on your results from the initial screening.
+A three-hour version of the test may be needed based on your results from the first test.

 Your body naturally produces insulin, a hormone that controls blood sugar.
-But pregnancy can interfere with the process, causing blood sugar levels to increase and passing excess sugar to the fetus.
+Pregnancy can interfere with the process, causing blood sugar levels to increase and passing excess sugar to the fetus.

 Diabetes, which increases the risk of heart problems, occurs when blood glucose is too high.
 The main kinds of diabetes are: